-I first created this website three years ago as a way to house portfolio pieces and play around with different kinds of content creation.
-It is fare from the highest quality or complete but it has been a lot of fun.
+I first created Signify.one in 2017 as a way to house portfolio pieces and play around with different kinds of content creation.
+I have enjoyed learning and creating some fun content.

 Here are some things I have done and am doing with it.

 Every summer I conduct a three day curriculum training for teachers.
-On pet peeve I have when participating in a workshop training is how presenters handle the content that they are presenting.
-Presenters are always searching their computer for the next PowerPoint, video, or other content.
-Instead, I simply embed embed all of my content on a password protected blog post.
-Then I can more elegantly move between my content without distracting my participants.
+A pet peeve I have is when I participating in a workshop training, is how presenters handle the content that they are presenting.
+Presenters are often searching their computer for the next PowerPoint, video, or other content.
+Instead, I simply embed my content on a password protected blog post.
+Then I can more elegantly move between content without distracting my participants.
 Then I give the participants the link and password.
-However, I am conducting a training this week where I will be using Moodle in a training for the first time.

-Last fall I took a class where we created a self passed course.
-I thought this would be good to put on my website.
+I took a class at FSU where we created a self passed course.
+I thought the content would be good to put on my website.
 It took a bit of extra work but now my course is on my website for anyone to take, instead of hanging out on my computer’s hard drive.
 Feel free to take it: Video Conference Instruction Methods.

-I am also taking Development of Computer Courseware this summer.
-I tried to centralize my projects around the theme of Teaching From Home and in addition to sharing them on social media, I am able to centralize them all in one place.
-I plan on developing this part further.
+I am also took Development of Computer Courseware this summer.
+I tried to centralize my projects around the theme of Teaching From Home and in addition to sharing them on social media, I was able to put them all together on one page.

 Do you have a website?
 What have you done with yours or what would you like to do with one?